This site introduces ideas how you can drain your dog’s excess energy in various fun ways. All the games have been tested by my energetic dog Miki.

 Brain games –category contains over a hundred different games including nose work games, mental activation games and enrichment ideas including instructions with pictures.

-Treat dispensers –category introduces various toys and puzzle feeders and also some recommendations about the treats suitable for different toys.
+Treat dispensers –category contains treat dispenser and puzzle feeder reviews and also some recommendations about the treats suitable for different toys.

 Tricks –category contais all the tricks and cues Miki knows by now and also something that we are working with right now.